The Negro Motorist Green Book: Coping with discrimination on the road

-Even in towns which did not exclude overnight stays by blacks, accommodations were often very limited.
+Even in towns which did not exclude overnight stays by black people, accommodations were often very limited.
 African Americans migrating to California to find work in the early 1940s often found themselves camping by the roadside overnight for lack of any hotel accommodation along the way.
 They were acutely aware of the discriminatory treatment that they received.
 Courtland Milloy's mother, who took him and his brother on road trips when they were children, recalled:

-African American travelers faced real physical risks because of the widely differing rules of segregation that existed from place to place, and the possibility of extrajudicial violence against them.
+African American travelers faced real physical risks because of the widely differing rules of segregation that existed from place to place and the possibility of extrajudicial violence against them.
 Activities that were accepted in one place could provoke violence a few miles down the road.
 Transgressing formal or unwritten racial codes, even inadvertently, could put travelers in considerable danger.

-Even driving etiquette was affected by racism; in the Mississippi Delta region, local custom prohibited blacks from overtaking whites, to prevent their raising dust from the unpaved roads to cover white-owned cars.
+Even driving etiquette was affected by racism; in the Mississippi Delta region, local custom prohibited black people from overtaking whites, to prevent their raising dust from the unpaved roads to cover white-owned cars.
 A pattern emerged of whites purposely damaging black-owned cars to put their owners "in their place".
 Stopping anywhere that was not known to be safe, even to allow children in a car to relieve themselves, presented a risk; Milloy noted that his parents would urge him and his brother to control their need to use a bathroom until they could find a safe place to stop, as "those backroads were simply too dangerous for parents to stop to let their little black children pee".
 Racist local laws, discriminatory social codes, segregated commercial facilities, racial profiling by police, and sundown towns made road journeys a minefield of constant uncertainty and risk.

-Road trip narratives by blacks reflected their unease and the dangers they faced, presenting a more complex outlook from those written by whites extolling the joys of the road.
+Road trip narratives by black people reflected their unease and the dangers they faced, presenting a more complex outlook from those written by whites extolling the joys of the road.
 Milloy recalls the menacing environment that he encountered during his childhood, in which he learned of "so many black travelers ... just not making it to their destinations".
 Even foreign black dignitaries were not immune to the discrimination that African American travelers routinely encountered.
-In one high-profile incident, Komla Agbeli Gbedemah, the finance minister of newly independent Ghana, was refused service at a Howard Johnson's restaurant at Dover, Delaware, while traveling to Washington, D.C., even after identifying himself by his state position to the restaurant staff.
+In one high-profile incident, Komla Agbeli Gbedemah, the finance minister of newly independent Ghana, was refused service at a Howard Johnson's restaurant in Dover, Delaware, while traveling to Washington, D.C., even after identifying himself by his state position to the restaurant staff.
 The snub caused an international incident, to which an embarrassed President Dwight D. Eisenhower responded by inviting Gbedemah to breakfast at the White House.